ucsb/campus-cloud-docs/docs/general/compliance.md

 Regardless of account type, every Campus Cloud account must:

-1. Have the root/admin password secured and MFA enabled
+1. Have administrative passwords secured and MFA enabled
 2. Have valid alternate contacts (billing, security, operations)
 3. Apply data classification tags to resources
 4. Use the account only for UCSB business purposes in accordance with UC IS-3